Meeting Card Agreement

 Repeated occurrences of card suspension may be cause for permanent card cancellation.Also, the cardholder will not be eligible to receive travel advances if the card privileges have been suspended.

-Please feel free to contact Travel Management Services with any questions about what constitutes an allowable charge or acceptable supporting documentation.
+Please feel free to contact TMS-Card Services with any questions about what constitutes an allowable charge or acceptable supporting documentation.

 There is a 60-day period in which to file disputes with US Bank.
 Disputes filed later than 60 days from the date of the purchase may not be considered.
 Disputes should be discussed first with the merchant and should be referred to US Bank only after attempts to resolve the matter with the merchant have failed.
 All correspondence regarding disputes must be handled through US Bank.
 US Bank will require you to complete an on-line dispute form using Access Online or you may call US Bank Customer Service at 1-800-344-5696.
 The cardholder MUST keep a copy of the dispute form for future reference.